vudangRVC/meta-renesas-sst/recipes-extend/host-readme/files/env/Readme.md

 ```
 env
-├── renesas-core-image-weston.env           <---- Environment file specific to renesas-core-image-weston in yoctobuild
+├── core-image-weston.env                   <---- Environment file specific to core-image-weston in yoctobuild
 └── Readme.md                               <---- This document
 ```

 ### Files:
-**renesas-core-image-weston.env**: This file includes environment variables relevant to the build process of the renesas-core-image-weston image for the RZ/G2L-SBC platform using Yocto.
+**core-image-weston.env**: This file includes environment variables relevant to the build process of the core-image-weston image for the RZ Common platform using Yocto.
 It contains paths and configurations necessary for building, deploying, and managing the image.

-The above structure is an example when building using the target image `IMAGE=renesas-core-image-weston`.
-The compressed root filesystems and the environment artifacts will have names with the prefix `renesas-core-image-weston`.
+The above structure is an example when building using the target image `IMAGE=core-image-weston`.
+The compressed root filesystems and the environment artifacts will have names with the prefix `core-image-weston`.
 Other target images will have the same structure.